emberjs/rfcs/text/0000-decorators.md

-Unfortunately, there's no way for us to know _ahead of time_ when a computed property is going to be used as a native decorator in a native class, and when it is going to be used in a legacy class.
+Unfortunately, there's no way for us to know _ahead of time_ when a computed property is going to be used as a native decorator in a native class, and when it is going to be used in a classic class.
 Consider the following:

 ```js
 class Person {